jss02/Value-betting-tool/README.md

 - Table represents the yield from bets with 0 expected value based on the margin models

 \
-It also yielded profits above the expected yield when used as the model to calculate true odds.
+It also yielded profits slightly above the expected yield when used as the model to calculate true odds.
 <p align='center'><img src='assets/margin_prop_returns.JPG'></p>

 ## Installation
 1. Clone the repository